blu3tan/Etch-A-Sketch/README.md

 i can say i have a much deeper understanding of the DOM manipulation, in particular events listeners.

-I'm approaching every project as if it was a real website or web-app ment to be used by someone (even tho actually it is already).
+I'm approaching every project as if it was a real website or web-app meant to be used by someone (even tho actually it is already).
-I always try to set up an interesting (at least imo) ui, a smooth ux and at least mobyle responsiveness.
+I always try to set up an interesting (at least imo) ui, a smooth ux and at least mobile responsiveness.

 Enjoy.